To change your logo go to the 'Page Master' under the 'Design' menu

-Jura is extraordinarily different to Islay, even though it is incredibly close - far more mountainous and wild, and far fewer people, about 200, and only one distillery.
-And the beaches are not so good, mostly grey sand.
-Two anchorages in particular stand out for their remoteness, even though this is still 'only' the Inner Hebrides — Loch Tarbert, a long and intricate loch on the west coast, and Bagh Gleann nam Muc just off the Correyvreckan at the north west tip.
+Jura is extraordinarily different to Islay, even though it is incredibly close — it is far more mountainous and wild, and has far fewer people, about 200, and only one distillery.
+And the beaches are not so attractive, mostly grey sand.
+Two anchorages in particular stand out for their remoteness, even though this is still 'only' the Inner Hebrides — Loch Tarbert, a long and intricate loch on the west coast, and Bagh Gleann nam Muc just off the Corryvreckan at the northwest tip.
 The island has a strong sense of community, maybe because there are not that many holiday homes — yet.
-There is rather a good blog to keep an eye on, Jura Jottings comes out every month on paper and has a website too, and the Jura Development Trust also has an informative website.
+Jura Jottings comes out every month on paper and has a website too, and the Jura Development Trust also has an informative website.
 Finally, check out the Jura Music Festival in September — given the shortage of accommodation you will do well on a mooring.